 If I believe in a candidate enough to extend an offer, then I believe enough in them to start their medical, dental, vision and their 401K as soon as the paperwork allows.

-I have a very good friend that was offered a professional job with a significant salary but the employee medical insurance wasn’t going to start for 4 months.
+I have a very good friend that was offered a professional job with a significant salary.
+Unfortunately, the employee medical insurance wasn’t going to start for 4 months.
 This was a BIG RED FLAG for me.
-It told me that the company culture held a “prove yourself to me” attitude and was a possible indication of high turnover.
+It told me that the company culture held a “prove yourself to me” attitude.
+It is also an indication of high turnover.
 I asked her to double-check if the 4-month tenure requirement was for her or other departments?
-Yes, this rule applied to her and yes, it turns out this particular company had a lot of telesales employees and turnover was in line with the telesales industry.
+Yes, this rule applied to her and yes.
+It turns out this particular company had a lot of telesales employees.
+Turnover was high and in line with the telesales industry.
 In doing my own research, I also found out that the CEO of this company often made the list of “top 10 worst CEOs in the state.”

 Guess what?
 The recruiter and the CEO touted how important the employees are to the company.